Having a Skin Check

 A full skin check is the mainstay of dermatology practice.
 It refers to the examination of the patient to look for pre-cancerous and cancerous skin lesions so that early and effective intervention can take place.
 As a country, an overwhelming number of us enjoy outdoor sports and leisure pursuits.
 Australia has some of the highest levels of UV radiation in the world and this can cause sunburn in as little as 11 minutes on a fine day.

 Whilst skin cancer is common in Australia, presently there are no government-based screening recommendations.
 Ideally, most Australians would attend a yearly full skin examination with either their GP or their dermatologist.
 More frequent skin checks should occur when a patient has had multiple previous skin cancers, significant sun exposure, is immunosuppressed or has had an organ transplant.
-The Dermatologists. consulting from The Skin Centre also encourage their patients to regularly examine their own skin so that they can seek medical attention when they notice any new lesions, or when pre-existing lesions grow or change.
+The Dermatologists consulting from The Skin Centre also encourage their patients to regularly examine their own skin so that they can seek medical attention when they notice any new lesions, or when pre-existing lesions grow or change.

 The Practitioners operating from The Skin Centre welcome both new and regular patients for their annual full skin check.
 To make the most of your appointment, the Dermatologists we support suggest the following steps: